 Class Dates:

-Please select a class date you want and then contact Captainmike@delmarvasailingschool.com to confirm availability.
-Once we confirm availability you can sign up and pay with a credit card.
+After selecting the class date, please contact Captainmike@delmarvasailingschool.com or 410-810-4230 to confirm availability.
+Once we confirm availability, you can sign up and pay with a credit card or check.

 Why take ASA118 Docking and Maneuvering at Delmarva Sailing School?

-Our ASA118 docking class is unique because we teach docking on a larger 39-foot sailboat compared to most other schools, who typically utilize a 30–32-foot sailboat.
-Learning to dock a 39-foot sailboat is much harder than docking a smaller sailboat and is more realistic preparation for chartering or sailboat ownership, making our docking class the finest docking class available anywhere.
-By the time you complete our ASA118 docking class you will feel like you finally have it and know how to dock a 39-foot sailboat.
+Our ASA118 docking class is unique because we teach docking on a larger 39-foot sailboat compared to most other schools, which typically utilize a 30–32-foot sailboat.
+Learning to dock a 39-foot sailboat is much harder than docking a smaller sailboat.
+It is a more realistic preparation for chartering or sailboat ownership, making our docking class the finest available anywhere.
+When you complete our ASA118 docking class, you will feel like you finally have it and know how to dock a 39-foot sailboat.
 All Delmarva Sailing School ASA118 Docking and Maneuvering Classes are taught on the 39′ Pearson sloop ‘Gallivant’.

 Class Description:

-Take our ASA118 Docking and Maneuvering Class and gain the knowledge and skills to safely and competently dock and maneuver a sailboat under auxiliary power in a variety of conditions on fixed and floating docks.
+Take our ASA118 Docking and Maneuvering Class and gain the knowledge and skills to dock and maneuver a sailboat under auxiliary power in various conditions on fixed and floating docks safely and competently.
 Includes knowledge of steering and propulsion theory, wind and current, safety precautions, and knots and line handling.

 Prerequisites: ASA101.